Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 The site supports both categories and tags for organizing content.
 I decided to create a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/components/pill/pill.component.ts" target="_blank" rel="noopener">generic pills component</a> for both.
 The tags are saved as a comma separated string, so I <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/utils/split-tag-string-into-array.ts" target="_blank" rel="noopener">split the string into an array</a>.

+### Search

+I added a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/services/search.service.ts" target="_blank" rel="noopener">simple search feature</a> to the header.
+It is client-side only for now.
+If I write enough articles that it does not scale well, I can create a back-end to host posts and perform searches.
+At the moment, it only searches the post front matter.

 ### Images

 Between wanting to support cover images for blog posts, and showcase some of my photos, I knew I would need to support a lot of functionality for images.